code-breaker00/crypt-phrase/README.md

 # crypt-phrase
-it is used to encrypt sentences and import tkinter
+it is used to encrypt sentences and import tkinter import hashlib import base64